Manage Anxiety Like a Navy SEAL: Box Breathing

 I spent Memorial Day weekend so far from WiFi, work wasn't an option.
 Immersed in nature, waking to the sound of water trickling down a nearby stream, I felt truly relaxed.

 After unpacking, my apartment was a disaster.
-Thoughts of back-to-back meetings and tomorrow’s to-dos bombarded my mind as I starred at a mountain of smelly camping gear,
+Thoughts of back-to-back meetings and tomorrow’s to-dos bombarded my mind as I stared at a mountain of smelly camping gear,

 My stomach twisted into a knot.
 My heart raced.
 My anxiety levels skyrocketed.